haochehsu/revealJS-Tutorial/README.md

 reveal-md yourSlides.md --static outputFolderName
 ```

 Drag the markdown (`.md`) file into the Terminal to obtain the file path.
 To convert the example file, [download](https://github.com/howardhsumail/revealJS-Tutorial/archive/refs/heads/main.zip) and unzip the repository.
-Then direct the workspace to the `Example` folder `cd <path to Example folder>`.
-The sample HTML slides (`index.html` in the `Output` folder) can be converted by the command `reveal-md example.md --static output`.
+Then direct the workspace to the `Example` folder: `cd <path to Example folder>`.
+The sample HTML slides (`index.html` in the `Output` folder) can be obtained by `reveal-md example.md --static output`.

 - Live view the slides